-Fertility tests are incredible valuable in understanding your fertility.
+Fertility tests are like an MOT test and are incredible valuable in understanding your fertility.
 Some of the fertility tests, such as FSH, oestrogen, prolactin, progesterone and a semen analysis can be done by your local GP if you've been trying to conceive for 1-2 years.
 If you've been trying less than 1 year then your GP is unlikely to fund them and instead you can get them done privately using my lab in central London.

 Some hormone tests such as anti-mullerian hormone (AMH - ovarian reserve) or and a semen DNA fragmentation test are seldom offered on the NHS.
 Most likely you'll need to have these fertility tests done privately, which can be done with myself at my lab in Wimpole Street, London.

 A fertility MOT can offer a fertility specialist, such as myself, a valuable insight into how to improve your ability to conceive naturally.
 Fertility treatment can then be adjusted and tailor-made to your exact needs thereby helping your fertility problem and improve your chance of conceiving naturally.